ShadowFFox/ZAgent-Installer/README.md

 # Zabbix Agent Installer
-### Helper script to fast install zabbix agent and configure hostname and ip that you need in Ubuntu 20.04
+### Helper script to fast install zabbix agent and configure hostname and ip that you need in Ubuntu 20.04 or CentOS 8

 Feel free to edit :)